+If you are a New Yorker that is contemplating appealing your property taxes, then you should read on.
 New York City currently collects about $24 billion in property taxes annually.
 The city expects this amount to grow over the next several years.
-This represents about 45% of all taxes collected and roughly 40% of the city’s total revenue.
-While this includes all property types, residential property generates a fair amount.
+It is representing about 45% of all taxes collected and roughly 40% of the city’s total revenue.
+While this includes all property types, the residential property generates a fair amount.

-This funds a variety of items that run the city and make it a magnificent metropolis.
+It is funding a variety of items that run the city and make it a great metropolis.
 The significant expenditures include uniform agencies (e.g., police, sanitation, etc.), education, other agencies, and health and welfare.
 However, while no one wants to shirk his or her civic responsibilities, neither should you pay more than your fair share.
 Typically, property taxes are a homeowner’s second biggest monthly expense, trailing your mortgage (principal and interest) payment.

 With this in mind, there are steps you can take if you feel your property tax bill is too high.

-This is an obvious but easily overlooked part of the process.
+An obvious but easily overlooked part of the process.
 While you would expect the city to have the correct information, that is not always the case.
-This is particularly true if you have recently completed construction.
+Particularly true if you have recently completed construction.

-Therefore, it is incumbent upon you to verify the data.
-This includes the square footage and the number of bathrooms.
-For instance, the city may state your house has two full bathrooms.
+Therefore, it is incumbent upon you to verify the data, including the square footage and the number of bathrooms.
+For instance, the city may state your house has two full baths.
 In reality, it contains one-and-a-half bathrooms.

 The NYC Department of Finance sends out the notice of property value.
-This includes a property description containing the property and land’s square footage, number of residential units/floors, number of non-residential units.
-There is other information, such as the name and owner of the property, street address, and effective market value.
+Includes a property description, containing the property and land’s square footage, number of residential units/floors, number of non-residential units.
+There is other information, such as the name and owner of the property, street address, and valid market value.

 It should be easy for you to correct these errors, although you may have to spend some time on the matter.
 You must file an administrative Review Application with the NYC Department of Finance.
 The city has the power to go back six years to retroactively fix errors.

 It is imperative that you pay attention to the deadline for appealing your property tax since you cannot do so at any time throughout the year.
-The annual assessment comes out annually, and it is released on January 15th.
-You must file a protest with the NYC Tax Commission, an independent agency, by March 15th for Class 1 properties (residential property up to three units, including family homes and most condos that are not more than three stories), and March 1st for the other 3 classes (Class 2 are primarily residential that do not fit into Class 1, including rentals, and co-ops/condos that have at least two units).
+The annual assessment comes out annually and released on January 15th.
+You must file a protest with the NYC Tax Commission; an independent agency; by March 15th for Class 1 properties (residential property up to three units; including family homes and most condos that are not more than three stories).
+And March 1st for the other, three classes (Class 2 are primarily residential that do not fit into Class 1; including rentals; and co-ops/condos that have at least two units).

-You enter your claim of the market value, and the property tax is obtained by multiplying it by the correct percentage.
+You enter your claim of the market value, and the property tax is obtained, by multiplying it by the exact percentage.
 There is an option to request an in-person hearing.
 Other required information includes property description, such as the number of kitchens, bathrooms, and bedrooms.

-The crucial information is part where the form asks you to provide support for your claim.
+The crucial information is part where the form asks you to provide support for your property tax appeal claim.
 It asks about sales information on other properties, including the date, price, and address.
-It is best to find comps that are recent and, the more like-kind to your property, the better.
+It is best to find recent comps and, the more like-kind to your property, the better.
 Ideally, it has the same square footage to your unit, and it is on the same floor.
-Failing that, one in your building is the next best comparable sale to use.
+Failing that; one in your building is the next best comparable sale to use.

 Given this, you might wish to analyze the cost and benefits carefully.